rdelgadov/POMODOREST/README.md

+# Welcome everyone to SE4Robotics' course
+During the course you will write blog posts, so let's get one.
+We will use [Github Pages](https://pages.github.com/) for hosting and managing the blog, it basically combines the [Github workflow](https://guides.github.com/introduction/flow/) and [Jekyll ruby's blog engine](https://jekyllrb.com/).
+Before continuing, please watch this video (it's just 4 min): [https://www.youtube.com/watch?v=2MsN8gpT6jY](https://www.youtube.com/watch?v=2MsN8gpT6jY)
+What you are going to do is to fork this repository (which is a fork of a template) and customize to use it.

-# How to fork and adapt it
+## How to fork and adapt it

 1. Fork this repository.
 2. Change the name of your repository (the cooler, the better)